Make no mistake about it: a recognizable and loved brand is one of the most valuable assets a company owns.

 Profile pages for social media networks should be branded visually, and with your chosen voice for engagement.

-Don’t constantly change your branding, The inconsistency will confuse your customers, and make long-term brand building more difficult.
+What is brand building worth, if it’s not consistent?
+Don’t constantly change your branding.
+The inconsistency will confuse your customers, and make long-term brand building more difficult.

 Starbucks is the world’s leading specialty coffee retailer, and their brand has always promised to bring people together.

-That’s why at every store you’ll find free Wi-Fi, large tables, and soothing music to make conversing easy.
+That’s why at every store you’ll find free Wi-Fi, large tables, and soothing music to make chatting with others easy.
 They always write your name on your coffee for an extra personal touch.

 When hiring employees, ensure that they are a culture fit–aligning with the mission, vision, and values of your brand.